Mathématique: Chapter 11

 “For now.”

 “Oh yes?
-Well how’ll y’get home, then?”
-Rush asked dryly.
+How’ll y’get home, then?”
+Rush asked.
 “Limp?”

 “We’ll see.”
 Rush didn’t put much heart into the argument.
-By the time he was done here, his headache would likely have passed straight through its known landscapes and into the lesser explored territory of Total Excruciation.
+By the time he was done here, his headache would likely have passed through its known landscapes and into the lesser explored territory of Total Excruciation.

 The elevator opened with a low chime and they stepped inside.